khairuzzamanlimon/khairuzzamanlimon/README.md

 ## 👨‍💻 About Me

-I’m **Limon**, a student and developer who enjoys building practical software, exploring new technologies, and turning ideas into real experiences.
+I’m **Khairuzzaman Limon**, a student and developer who enjoys building practical software, exploring new technologies, and turning ideas into real experiences.
 I like working across the stack — from UI and APIs to databases, storage, cloud infrastructure, and servers.

 <table>
   <tr>